10 tips for building a workplace culture that welcomes feedback

 7. Keep a clear divide between positive and negative feedback

-A big part of how to build a feedback culture at work is making sure the topics of discussion don’t get muddled in your employee’s memory.
-Despite the popularity of the “feedback sandwich”, it usually just leads to the recipient focusing either the positive or negative feedback, depending on their disposition.
+A big part of how to build a feedback culture at work is making sure the topics of discussion don’t get muddled in your staff's memory.
+Despite the widespread use of the “feedback sandwich”, it usually just leads to the employee focusing on either the positive or negative feedback, depending on their current state of mind.

 And just as it’s important to reinforce the things your employees are doing right, you also need to call out mistakes and areas for development.
-So, rather than nestling your criticisms between compliments, clearly separate your positive and negative feedback.
+So, rather than burying your constructive feedback between compliments, clearly separate them.

-Negative feedback shouldn’t be about berating your employee, but having a calm discussion about ways to improve and how you can support them.
+Negative feedback shouldn’t be about telling your people off, rather it's about having a calm discussion to agree improves and how you can support them.

 8. Lead from the front for a better workplace culture